xiangruhuang/Learning2Sync/README.md

 3. In the mat file, attribute 'Tij' corresponds to a np.ndarray of shape (4, 4) representing the relative pose estimated.

 ## Step III.
 Training Classifiers:
-1. We first generate images for each estimated pairwise relative pose, the code is stored in "src/generate_images"
+1. We first generate images for each estimated pairwise relative pose, the code is stored in `src/generate_images`
-2. We then train our classifiers using the generated images, the code is stored in "src/training_classifiers"
+2. We then train our classifiers using the generated images, the code is stored in `src/training_classifiers`
-3. The results will be stored in "classification/".
+3. The results will be stored in `classification/`.

 ## Step IV.
 Optimizing Parameters:
-1. Given a trained classifier, we collect features for each estimated pairwise relative pose, please refer to "src/training_classifier/main.py".
+1. Given a trained classifier, we collect features for each estimated pairwise relative pose, please refer to `src/training_classifier/main.py`.
-2. To further optimize parameters of the weighting module, please refer to src/differentiable_sync/train.py.
+2. To further optimize parameters of the weighting module, please refer to `src/differentiable_sync/train.py`.
-  (Use python train.py -h to see the instructions of how to run this code).
+  (Use `python train.py -h` to see the instructions of how to run this code).